A BRIEF HISTORY OF SWANSEA, WALES

 By the 13th century Swansea was a flourishing town although it would seem tiny to us with a population of about 1,000.
-However towns were very small in those days, especially Welsh towns.
+However, towns were very small in those days, especially Welsh towns.

 In Medieval Swansea the main industries were leather and wool.
 In Swansea wool was woven.
 It was then fulled, which means it was cleaned and thickened by being pounded in a mixture of water and clay.
 Wooden hammers worked by watermills pounded the wool.
 It was then ready for dyeing.
 There was also a shipbuilding industry in Swansea.

 Leather and wool from Swansea were exported to England so were hides, butter, cheese and grain.
-In Swansea there was a weekly market.
+In Swansea, there was a weekly market.
 There were also 2 fairs.
 In the Middle Ages fairs were like markets but they were held only once a year.
 People would come from all over South Wales to attend a Swansea fair.

 In the Middle Ages Swansea was run by an official called the Portreeve.
-By the 14th century the Portreeve was assisted by 12 aldermen.
+By the 14th century, the Portreeve was assisted by 12 aldermen.

-However like all towns Swansea was devastated by the Black Death of 1348-49 which may have killed half the population.
+Like all towns Swansea was devastated by the Black Death of 1348-49 which may have killed half the population.

 SWANSEA IN THE 16TH, 17TH AND 18TH CENTURY

 In this period Swansea grew rapidly.
 It still only had a population of about 1,000 in the mid 16th century but it grew to about 2,000 by the mid 17th century.
 The port of Swansea grew busier and busier as coal mining in South Wales boomed.
 Increasing amounts of coal were exported from Swansea.
-By the 17th century iron was also exported from Swansea.
+By the 17th century, iron was also exported from Swansea.

 Shipbuilding continued in Swansea.
 So did the wool weaving industry.
 Swansea was also noted for making gloves.
-By the 16th century Swansea had 3 fairs rather than the 2 of the Middle Ages.
+By the 16th century, Swansea had 3 fairs rather than the 2 of the Middle Ages.
 In 1655 Cromwell said Swansea was 'an ancient port town and populous, situated on the coast towards France, convenient for shipping and resisting foreign invasions'.

 Swansea castle had been damaged by Owain Glendower in the 15th century.
-It was finally demolished by the parliamentarians in 1647 to prevent it ever being used by the Royalists.
+It was finally demolished by the parliamentarians in 1647 to prevent it from ever being used by the Royalists.

 On the other hand in 1682 a grammar school was founded in Swansea and by 1750 Swansea probably had a population of about 3,000.
 It was a busy little port and market town.
-In 1771 Swansea gained its first bank and in 1785 its first theatre.
+In 1771 Swansea gained its first bank and in 1785 its first theater.

 SWANSEA IN THE 19TH CENTURY

 In the late 18th century Swansea began to boom.
 From 1716 copper was smelted in Swansea.
 In 1755 a lead works opened.
 In 1764 a pottery plant was founded.
 Pottery became an important industry during the 19th century.
 From 1777 zinc was made in Swansea.
-In the 19th century Swansea became a centre of the metalworking industry.
+In the 19th century, Swansea became a center of the metalworking industry.
 Vast amounts of zinc and copper were made there then exported through the port.
 After 1845 tinplate was made in Swansea.
 (Steel covered in tin).
 By the late 19th century the tinplate industry was booming.

 The population of Swansea grew rapidly during the 19th century.
-In 1801 it was 6,831 but by 1841 it was over 16,000. by the end of the century it had passed 100,000.
-Like all 19th century towns Swansea, was overcrowded, dirty and unsanitary.
+In 1801 it was 6,831 but by 1841 it was over 16,000. by the end of the century, it had passed 100,000.
+Like all 19th-century towns, Swansea was overcrowded, dirty, and unsanitary.
 There were epidemics of cholera in Swansea in 1832 and 1849.

 Nevertheless there were some improvements in Swansea in the 19th century.
 In 1808 a dispensary opened where the poor could obtain free medicines.
-In 1809 an Act of Parliament formed a body of men called the Paving Commissioners with responsibility for paving, cleaning and lighting the streets.
+In 1809 an Act of Parliament formed a body of men called the Paving Commissioners with responsibility for paving, cleaning, and lighting the streets.